AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 * `run_maf2pafs.py.job.sh`: Slurm array that runs maf2pafs.py
 * `run_merge_pafs.py.job.sh`: Merge and sort pafs to get whole genome in one file

+### Alignment depth to bigwig

+Several scripts that allows to create bigwig files with alignment depth from the split hal files.
+(TODO: make it possible to pass parameters)

+* make_alignmentDepth_bigwig.sh - runs halAlignmentDepth on each block, converts block coordinates with fix_wiggle.py and converts to bigwig
+* merge_bigwigs.sh - uses bigWigMerge and bedGraphToBigWig
+* fixMergedBigWig.R - Fills all gaps with 0's (Since bigWigMerge removes all region with 0's)